aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

     )
 ```

-We store the result in order to check that later computations and measure the elapsed time:
+We store the resulting pandas Series in order to check that later computations leads to the same result:

 ```python